-PIN NO. PIN SYMBOL PIN TYPE DESCRIPTION MISCI ELLANEO US 44 PWRDN I POWER DOWN SELECTED: This active low input signal is used to disable screen refresh cycle.
-110 LCD/CRT Ο LCD OR CRT SELECTED: This active high output is used to power down an external RAMDAC chip whenever the WD90C20 operates in LCD mode.
+PIN MNEMONIC 1/0 DESCRIPTION MISCELLANEOUS 44 PWRDN 1 Power Down Selected This active low input signal is used to disable screen refresh cycle.
+110 LCD/CRT 0 LCD or CRT Selected This active high output is used to power down an external RAM- DAC chip whenever the WD90C20 operates in LCD mode.
 "1" is CRT mode, and "0" is LCD mode.
-DISPL AY INTER FACE 86 PCLK 0 PIXEL CLOCK: This line is used to clock the video outputs into a RAMDAC in a CRT interface.
-87 XSCLK 0 SHIFT CLOCK: In an LCD interface, this signal is used to shift the upper and lower panel's data into the X-driver.
+00 DOLK DISPLAY INTERFACE 86 PCLK 0 Pixel Clock This line is used to clock the video outputs into a RAMDAC in a CRT interface.
+87 XSCLK 0 Shift Clock In an LCD interface, this signal is used to shift the upper and lower panel's data into the X-driver.
 In a Plasma interface, this signal is also used as shift clock.
-88 WGTCLK Ο WEIGHT CONTROL CLOCK: In an LCD interface, this signal is required to generate a gray scale in panels using pulse width modulation.
-In a Plasma interface, it is an "ENABLE VIDEO" signal.
-89 LP/HSYNC 0 LATCH PULSE: In an LCD interface, this signal is used to latch all the data in the current scan line.
-In either a Plasma or a CRT interface, this signal is used for horizontal sync.
-90 FP/VSYNC 0 FRAME PULSE: This signal is used to indicate the start of scanning to the Y-driver in an LCD interface.
+88 WGTCLK 0 Weight Control Clock In an LCD interface, this signal is required to generate a gray scale in panels using pulse width modulation.
+In a Plasma inter- face, it is an "ENABLE VIDEO" signal.
+89 LP/HSYNC 0 Latch Pulse In an LCD interface, this signal is used to latch all the data in the current scan line.
+In either a Plasma or a CRT interface, this sig- nal is used for horizontal sync.
+90 FP/VSYNC 0 Frame Pulse This signal is used to indicate the start of scanning to the Y-driver in an LCD interface.
 In either a Plasma or a CRT interface, this signal is used for vertical sync.
-91 FR/BLANK ο FRAME CONTROL: In an LCD interface, it is an AC signal which is toggled every frame.
+91 FR/BLANK 0 Frame Control In an LCD interface, it is an AC signal which is toggled every frame.
 In a CRT interface, it is the BLANK signal.
-Some panels call this signal "M." 103 102 101 100 LD3 LD2 LD1 LD0 0 0 0 0 LOWER PANEL DATA BIT 3 to BIT 0: In an LCD interface, these signals are used for the lower panel data bus.
+Some panels call this signal "M." 103 - 100 LD3 - LD0 0 Lower Panel Data Bit 3 to Bit 0 In an LCD interface, these signals are used for the lower panel data bus.
 In a Plasma interface, they are reserved.
-In a CRT interface, they are the lower four bits pixel video outputs to the RAMDAC.
+In a CRT inter- face, they are the lower four bits pixel video outputs to the RAM- DAC.
+107 - 104 UD3 - UD0 0 Upper Panel Data Bit 3 to Bit 0 In an LCD interface, these signals are used for the upper panel data bus.
+In a Plasma interface, they provide the pure 4-bit video data interface.
+In a CRT interface, they are the upper four bits pixel video outputs to the RAMDAC.